coralproject/ask-docs/docs_dir/products/askuserguide.md

 ### Editing Responses

 There may be times when you will need to make edits to submissions for length, style, etc. Ask makes it easy to do this while also still preserving the original response.
-To get started click the `icon needed` button on the submission you wish to edit.
+To get started click the pencil button on the submission you wish to edit.

 A submission editor will appear with the original on the left along with the reader information you had selected to appear in your gallery.
 The right side of the editor allows you to make your changes both to the submission and the reader information

 If you need to **start over** with your changes click **"Reset Changes"** to undo all your changes and go back to using the original.

-Once you have completed making your changes click **Save Edits** and your changes as well as the whole gallery will be saved.
+Once you have completed making your changes click **Save Edits** and your changes, as well as the rest of the gallery, will be saved.

 ###  Rearranging and Deleting Responses

-You can change the order of the responses in your gallery by clicking the `icon needed` and `icon needed` buttons.
+You can change the order of the responses in your gallery by clicking the arrow icons.

-To remove a response from your gallery simply click the `icon needed` button.
+To remove a response from your gallery, simply click the trashcan button.

 ###  Publishing Your Gallery

-Ask offers flexibility as to how you can publish and share the gallaries you've created.
+Ask offers flexibility as to how you can publish and share the galleries you've created.
 By clicking the "Publish Options" button you can choose which option is best for you.

 #### Embed Options